 To get your fly rod set up and ready to go, you’ll need:

-Choosing the right fly rod is another task in and of itself – and worthy of an entire post on its own.
+Choosing a fly rod is another task in and of itself – and worthy of an entire post on its own.
 Today, though, we’ll only briefly touch on what to look for in a rod and reel.

 Choosing a Fly Rod